Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which two practices interact the MOST with the service desk practice?
+### Which two practices interact the MOST with the Service Desk practice?

-- [x] Incident management and service request management.
+- [x] Incident Management and Service Request Management.
-- [ ] Service request management and deployment management.
+- [ ] Service Request Management and Deployment Management.
-- [ ] Deployment management and change enablement.
+- [ ] Deployment Management and Change Enablement.
-- [ ] Change enablement and incident management.
+- [ ] Change enablement and Incident Management.

 **[⬆ Back to Top](#table-of-contents)**